The Student Success Program

 - agree on action items – at the end of each session we finish with a review of action items the student needs to commit to between now and the next session.

 Parents are kept up to date too so they can see how their child is going and are encouraged to provide ongoing support and encouragement.

 Don’t just take our word for it

 You are encouraged to hear from others as to their experience of the Student Success Program.

 “In September 2018 it was great to hear from one of my Year 11 students that she achieved 84% on a recent Maths SAC and 68% on a Biology SAC.
 This was from a student who didn’t know how to study at the start of the year, was having to resit her Biology SAC’s all the time and not doing very well with Maths either.
 It is rewarding to see the 1:1 work in the Student Success Program we have been doing is paying off and puts her in good stead for the remainder of Year 11 and moving into Year 12.
 WELL DONE!”

 Are you ready to take the next step?

-If you & your child are ready to take the next step in getting more organised and maximising their potential, please get in touch to learn how we can support you and your child with this program: get in touch or call 0409 967 166.
+If you & your child are ready to take the next step in getting more organised and maximising their potential, please get in touch to learn how I can support you and your child with this program: get in touch or call 0409 967 166.

 For a copy of the flyer on this program please click on this image.